CharlieA3/zephyr-template/README.md

 1. Create a new github project using this template

-2. Run this set of commands to set up wsl environment, instructions can also be found on Zephyr website
+2. Run this set of commands to set up wsl environment, instructions can also be found on Zephyr website: https://docs.zephyrproject.org/latest/develop/getting_started/index.html

 ```
 sudo apt update